marlls1989/pulsar/README.md

 This enables taking advantage of state of the art industrial synthesis tools to perform technology mapping.
 The user is expected to provide a valid instalation of Genus to use Pulsar.

+This distribution includes a copy of ASCEnD-FreePDK45.
+More information regarding this library may be found at its [own repository](https://github.com/marlls1989/ascend-freepdk45).

 To use this software, clone this repo and append the bin folder to your PATH:
 ```bash
 git clone https://github.com/marlls1989/pulsar.git